neurodebian/neurodebian/sphinx/index.rst

 Acknowledgements
 ================

-We are grateful to Jim Haxby for his continued support and endless supply of Italian espresso.
+We are grateful to Jim Haxby for his continued support and :ref:`endless supply of Italian espresso <coffeeart>`.

 .. toctree::